NrgXnat/oasis-scripts/README.md

       - [Using `dos2unix`](#using--dos2unix-)

-# OASIS3 Scripts Overview
+# OASIS3 and OASIS4 Scripts Overview

-This repository contains scripts that can be used to download files from the OASIS3 project on XNAT Central.
-In order to access the OASIS data you must have signed the [OASIS Data Use Agreement](https://www.oasis-brains.org) and have access to the OASIS3 project on XNAT Central at [central.xnat.org](https://central.xnat.org).
+This repository contains scripts that can be used to download files from the OASIS3 or OASIS4 projects on XNAT Central.
+In order to access the OASIS data you must have signed the [OASIS Data Use Agreement](https://www.oasis-brains.org) and have access to the OASIS3 or OASIS4 project on XNAT Central at [central.xnat.org](https://central.xnat.org).

 # Downloading MR and PET Scan files